-Management Discussion and Analysis

-(Form 51-102F1)

-For the Six Months Ended September 30, 2017
+Management Discussion and Analysis (Form 51-102F1) For the Three and Nine Months Ended December 31, 2017

-This management's discussion and analysis ("MD&A") focuses on significant factors that affected Hudson Resources Inc. ("Hudson" or the "Company") during the six months ended September 30, 2017 ("YTD 2018") and to the date of this report.
-The MD&A supplements, but does not form part of, the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the six months ended September 30, 2017 (the "Financials").
+This management's discussion and analysis ("MD&A") focuses on significant factors that affected Hudson Resources Inc. ("Hudson" or the "Company") during the three and nine months ended December 31, 2017 ("Q3 2018" and "YTD 2018", respectively) and to the date of this report.
+The MD&A supplements, but does not form part of, the unaudited condensed consolidated interim financial statements of the Company and the notes thereto for the three and nine months ended December 31, 2017 (the "Financials").
 Consequently, the following discussion of performance and financial condition should be read in conjunction with the Financials.
 The Financials have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts presented in this MD&A are in Canadian dollars unless otherwise indicated.